- tool kits

 Cultural Development grants support significant cultural programs and projects.

-The Trust's annual competitive grant cycle for arts, heritage, and humanities nonprofit programs will open February 15, 2014 with grant guidelines posted for a May 15, 2014 grant deadline.
+The Trust's annual competitive grant cycle for arts, heritage, history, preservation, and humanities nonprofit programs will open March 6, 2015 with grant guidelines posted for a May 15, 2015 grant application deadline.

 - protect and stabilize Oregon's cultural resources;

-- expand public awareness of, quality of, access to and participation in culture in Oregon; and
+- expand public awareness of, access to, and participation in quality cultural experiences in Oregon;

 - ensure that Oregon cultural resources are strong and dynamic contributors to Oregon's communities and quality of life;

-Cultural Development Grants recognize and support significant cultural programs and projects in four broad areas:
+Cultural Development Grants recognize and support significant cultural programs and projects through four grant categories:

-- Access: making culture broadly available to Oregonians
+- Access: Make culture broadly available to Oregonians

-- Preservation: investing in Oregon's cultural heritage by recovering and preserving historic assets and achievements
+- Preservation: Invest in Oregon's cultural heritage by recovering, preserving, and sharing historic assets and achievements

 In considering funding requests, the Cultural Trust seeks proposals that will expand the public benefit of Oregon's culture through: